 - ii.
-Projects that are occupied at the time of AHP application: - Except as provided in Section II.C(1)(b)(ii)(2) of this Plan, for projects involving the purchase or rehabilitation of rental housing that is occupied at the time the AHP application is submitted to the Bank for approval, an eligible household must have an income meeting the income targeting commitments in the approved AHP application at the time of such submission. - 2.
+Projects that are occupied at the time of AHP application: - 1.
+Except as provided in Section II.C(1)(b)(ii)(2) of this Plan, for projects involving the purchase or rehabilitation of rental housing that is occupied at the time the AHP application is submitted to the Bank for approval, an eligible household must have an income meeting the income targeting commitments in the approved AHP application at the time of such submission. - 2.
 Relocation Plans - a) If an AHP application involves the purchase, rehabilitation or demolition of any property that is occupied by existing households and includes displacement, then a relocation plan is required with the AHP application.
-If the project has a relocation plan for current occupants that is approved by one of its federal, state, or local government funders, a household may have an income meeting the income targeting commitments upon initial occupancy of the rental unit after the completion of the purchase or rehabilitation. - b) If an AHP application involves the purchase, rehabilitation or demolition of any property that is occupied by existing households and includes displacement, then a relocation plan is required with the
+If the project has a relocation plan for current occupants that is approved by one of its federal, state, or local government funders, a household may have an income meeting the income targeting commitments upon initial occupancy of the rental unit after the completion of the purchase or rehabilitation.

-AHP application.
-If a federal, state, or local government-approved plan is not a requirement for the project, the plan will be subject to review by the Bank and must include each of the following components: (1) Provide relocation advisory services to displaced residents; (2) Provide adequate written notice to the households that provides reasonable time for the household to relocate prior to requiring possession; (3) ReimburseProvide payment to displaced households for moving expenses; (4) Provide payments for the added cost of comparable replacement housing and; (5) Include the costs associated with relocation in the project's Total Development Budget.
+Federal Home Loan Bank of Chicago 20222023 AHP Implementation Plan Approved September 28, 2021 Amended September 13, 2022 Amended October 28, 2022 Amended December 16, 2022 Amended April 26, 2023 b) If an AHP application involves the purchase, rehabilitation or demolition of any property that is occupied by existing households and includes displacement, then a relocation plan is required with the AHP application.
+If a federal, state, or local government-approved plan is not a requirement for the project, the plan will be subject to review by the Bank and must include each of the following components: (1) Provide relocation advisory services to displaced residents; (2) Provide adequate written notice to the households that provides reasonable time for the household to relocate prior to requiring possession; (3) Provide payment to displaced households for moving expenses; (4) Provide payments for the added cost of comparable replacement housing and; (5) Include the costs associated with relocation in the project's Total Development Budget.
 If such a plan is deemed acceptable by the Bank, a household may have an income meeting the income targeting commitments upon initial occupancy of the rental unit after completion of the purchase or rehabilitation.